 38 Messiah College

-Located in Mechanicsburg, Pennsylvania (just outside of the state capitol, Harrisburg), Messiah is a Christian liberal arts college that enrolls around 3,300 students.
-The school offers two options for learners pursuing their business management degree online: a Master of Arts in strategic leadership or an MBA with relevant concentration options in strategic leadership or management.
+Located in Mechanicsburg, Pennsylvania (just outside of the state capitol, Harrisburg), Messiah is a Christian college of the liberal and applied arts and sciences that enrolls around 3,300 students.
+The school offers two options for learners pursuing their business management degree online: a Master of Arts in strategic leadership or an MBA with relevant concentration options in strategic leadership, management, digital marketing, social entrepreneurship and communication.
 Messiah offers both degrees in a fully online format with courses offered in eight-week blocks.
 It typically takes students two years to complete either program.

 The MA program trains students in best practices for leading and changing organizations, emphasizing team empowerment, management skills, and organizational strategies.
 The 30-credit degree includes unique courses such as the character of leaders, organizational effectiveness, and diversity and leadership.
 The MBA is a 36-credit degree that focuses on general business knowledge along with specialized elective courses that build management and leadership skills.
 The 27-credit business core builds foundational business skills through courses such as marketing strategy, innovation and entrepreneurship, and decision-making with data.
 Students then complete an additional nine credits in concentration courses, with different options for each specialization.

 The strategic leadership track requires three courses in strategic thinking and planning, leading leaders, and followership, teamwork, and group dynamics.
-The management track allows online learners to choose any three electives in business and leadership, though not all electives may be available online.
+The management track allows online learners to choose any three electives in business and leadership.
 Both degrees end with a capstone course in either management or leadership, allowing students to perform a supervised field project in a professional business environment.

 Messiah College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).